 Individual media: Warcraft III Heroes | Film characters | Hearthstone characters | Warcraft characters in Heroes of the Storm (Assassins - Warriors - Support)

 The Nightborne, also called shal'dorei, are a powerful and mystical race of elves, transformed from the night elves of the ancient city of Suramar on the Broken Isles, shrouded in ten thousand years of history.
 During Legion's invasion, Grand Magistrix Elisande intended to forge an alliance with the Burning Legion, which intended to use them as pawns in the largest demonic invasion of Azeroth yet, all to preserve their civilization.
-The city of Suramar serves as a max-level zone, and the Nightborne as the main antagonists.
+The city of Suramar served as a max-level zone for the Legion expansion of World of Warcraft.